-- e.
-Composition: The MEC shall be a standing committee consisting of the following voting members: the officers of the medical staff, and the hospital administrator, who will vote in case of a tie vote of the other voting members.
-The Director of Patient Care will be an ex-officio member without vote.
-The chair will be the president of the medical staff. - Removal from MEC: An officer who is removed from his/her position in accordance with Section 4.7 above will automatically lose his/her membership on the MEC. - Duties: The duties of the MEC, as delegated by the medical staff, shall be to: 6.2.2 - a.
+- a.
+Composition: The MEC shall be a standing committee consisting of the following voting members: the officers of the medical staff and one active medical staff members elected at-large.
+The chair will be the president of the medical staff.
+The hospital administrator will be a non-voting member of the committee. - b.
+Removal from MEC: An officer or Member at Large who is removed from his/her position in accordance with Section 4.7 above will automatically lose his/her membership on the MEC..
+When a member of the MEC who was elected at-large resigns or is removed, the MEC will arrange for an at-large election for a replacement to serve out the remainder of the vacated term.
+Such an election will follow procedures established by the MEC and must take place within sixty (60) days of the removal of an MEC member. - 6.2.2 Duties: The duties of the MEC, as delegated by the medical staff, shall be to: - a.
 Serve as the decision-making body of the medical staff in accordance with the medical staff bylaws and provide oversight for all medical staff functions; - b.
-Coordinate the implementation of policies adopted by the Board; - To recommend eligibility criteria for the granting of medical staff membership and privileges; - d.
-To develop, recommend, and consistently implement policy and procedures for all credentialing and privileging activities; - To review and submit recommendations to the Board concerning all matters relating to appointment, reappointment, staff category, clinical service assignments, clinical privileges, and corrective action; - Report to the Board and to the staff for the overall quality and efficiency of professional patient care services provided by individuals with clinical privileges and coordinate the participation of the medical staff in organizational performance improvement activities; - Take reasonable steps to encourage professionally ethical conduct and competent clinical performance on the part of staff members including collegial and educational efforts and investigations, when warranted; - h.
-Make recommendations to the Board on medical administrative and hospital management matters; - Keep the medical staff up-to-date concerning the licensure and accreditation status of the hospital;
+Coordinate the implementation of policies adopted by the Board; - c.
+Submit recommendations to the Board concerning all matters relating to appointment, reappointment, staff category, clinical privileges, and corrective action; - d.
+Report to the Board and to the staff for the overall quality and efficiency of professional patient care services provided by individuals with clinical privileges and coordinate the participation of the medical staff in organizational performance improvement activities; - e.
+Take reasonable steps to encourage professionally ethical conduct and competent clinical performance on the part of staff members including collegial and educational efforts and investigations, when warranted; - f.
+Make recommendations to the Board on medical administrative and hospital management matters; - g.
+Keep the medical staff up-to-date concerning the licensure and accreditation status of the hospital;

-- j.
-Participate in identifying community health needs and in setting hospital goals and implementing programs to meet those needs; - k.
-Review and act on reports from medical staff committees, clinical services, and other assigned activity groups; - 1.
-Formulate and recommend to the Board medical staff rules, policies, and procedures; - m.
-Request evaluations of practitioners privileged through the medical staff process when there is question about an applicant or member's ability to perform privileges requested or currently granted; - n.
-Make recommendations concerning the structure of the medical staff, the mechanism by which medical staff membership or privileges may be terminated, and the mechanisms for fair hearing procedures; - Consult with administration on the quality, timeliness, and appropriateness of contracts for patient care services provided to the hospital by entities outside the hospital; - p.
-Oversee that portion of the corporate compliance plan that pertains to the medical staff: - q.
-Hold medical staff leaders, committees, and clinical services accountable for fulfilling their duties and responsibilities; - r.
-Make recommendations to the medical staff for changes or amendments to the medical staff bylaws; and - s.
-The MEC is empowered to act for the organized medical staff between meetings of the organized medical staff. - t.
-Inform medical staff members within 14 days of a meeting of all actions and recommendations taken by the committee with the exception of credentialing and privileging recommendations and peer review actions. - 6.2.3 Meetings: The MEC shall meet at least 10 times per year and more often as needed to perform its assigned functions.
+- h.
+Participate in identifying community health needs and in setting hospital goals and implementing programs to meet those needs; - i.
+Review and act on reports from medical staff committees, and other assigned activity groups; - j.
+Formulate and recommend to the Board medical staff rules, policies, and procedures; - Request evaluations of practitioners privileged through the medical staff process when there is question about an applicant or member's ability to perform privileges requested or currently granted; - Make recommendations concerning the structure of the medical staff, the mechanism by which medical staff membership or privileges may be terminated, and the mechanisms for fair hearing procedures; - m.
+Consult with administration on the quality, timeliness, and appropriateness of contracts for patient care services provided to the hospital by entities outside the hospital; - n.
+Oversee that portion of the corporate compliance plan that pertains to the medical staff: - o.
+Hold medical staff leaders and committees accountable for fulfilling their duties and responsibilities; - p.
+Make recommendations to the medical staff for changes or amendments to the medical staff bylaws; and - q.
+The MEC is empowered to act for the organized medical staff between meetings of the organized medical staff. - r.
+The MEC must notify the medical staff of its actions and and decisions that are not peer review protected within 21 days of each meeting - 6.2.3 Meetings: The MEC shall meet at least 6 times per year and more often as needed to perform its assigned functions.
 Permanent records of its proceedings and actions shall be maintained.